Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 Example surveys in Featurebase.

 The dedicated statistics page conveniently visualizes results.
-You can also connect your users' data to understand exactly who's behind the answers.
+You can also connect your users' data to understand exactly who's behind the answers, helping you find data points relevant for your business model.

 Survey statistics in Featurebase.